 Unrelenting stress leads to a loss of resilience and to feeling fatigued, depressed and anxious.
 It can cause insomnia and non-restorative sleep; disrupt hormones and neurotransmitters (like the neurotransmitters serotonin and dopamine, which are responsible for feelings of happiness and optimism); and produce weight gain, immune deficiency and metabolic dysfunction.

-So it’s more important than ever that we be proactive about making sure we’re getting enough downtime in parasympathetic mode during the day and a good, restful 7-8 hours of sleep at night.
+So, it's more important than ever that we be proactive about making sure we're getting enough downtime in parasympathetic mode during the day and a good, restful seven to eight hours of sleep at night.

 Unfortunately, you can't just decide to let go of stress or command your body to relax.
 Your body, ruled by the autonomic nervous system, has a "mind of its own" in that respect.